- School Excursions

 The wilga was used as medicinal tree.
 Under the outer bark they’d scrape off all the inside and pound that up or chew it up and then let it dry.
 And they’d put that on open wounds, on boils or sores and that would heal it up.
 The leaves were used for putting over the hot ashes and lying people on to heal the aches and pains in their joints.
 The wilga tree was also used extensively for weapons in regards to their spears, their nulla nullas, kudgeroos, bundis.

 Seeds of all native grasses are edible.
 On a global scale the seeds of wheat, rice, maize and sorghum are the world’s most important crops.
 Native Millet (Panicum decompositum) is a widespread and common native grass.
-Aboriginal people made bread by grinding the seed between tones, making a paste and baking it in ashes.
+Aboriginal people made bread by grinding the seed between stones, making a paste and baking it in ashes.

 These are very small here, but as you go to a better climate in other areas closer to the coast, you’ll find they grow much bigger.
 But they go through different colours from orange, yellows, purples, reds - all colours - and their edible.